BlockEx-HQ/python-trade-sdk/docs/TradingApiLibraryDoc.rst

 Return value:
 """""""""""""
- Returns a ``dict`` with an element ``'response'`` that has the response object from the Trading API request.
-When the response HTTP status code is 200, the dict includes an element ``'data'`` with a list of instruments.
+ Returns a list of the instruments.
 Each instrument is a ``dict`` with the following elements:
   - ``id`` (``integer``)
   - ``description`` (``string``)
   - ``name`` (``string``)